gtoth0714/_Kozma/README.md

 - Easy to deploy to platforms like Render

 ## Privacy & GDPR Notice:
-- The system stores only email + message, plus checkbox state + timestamp.
+- The system stores only email + message, plus checkbox state + timestamp
-- Data is stored for a maximum of 7 days, then automatically deleted.
+- Data is stored for a maximum of 7 days, then automatically deleted
-- Privacy policy consent is required before submission.
+- Privacy policy consent is required before submission
-- No personal data is included in this repository.
+- No personal data is included in this repository

 ## Public Demo Notice:
 To avoid misuse:
-- The booking functionality (email + DB) is disabled by default.
+- The booking functionality (email + DB) is disabled by default
-- You are free to test locally using your own email/app password.
+- You are free to test locally using your own email/app password